Bake up a one pan cheesy Mexican inspired casserole with veggies in under 30 minutes

 - 10 ounces white cheddar cheese shredded

-- avocado and green onions for garnish
+- avocado for garnish

 - green onions sliced on the bias for garnish

 - Place quinoa and 4 cups of water in a medium saucepan.
 Cook according to package instructions.

 - While quinoa is cooking, heat extra-virgin olive oil in a 12 inch cast iron skillet over medium-high heat.
 Add bell peppers and onions to the skillet and cook stirring occasionally until the onions become translucent, about 7 minutes.
 Reduce heat to low and add in garlic, black beans, and tomatoes with chilies.
 Cook for an additional two minutes, then remove from heat.

 - Mix the salsa and cooked quinoa together until combined.
 Pour the quinoa into the vegetables in the skillet and stir until the mixtures are well combined.

 - Top with shredded cheese.
 Place cast iron skillet under the broiler until cheese is golden and bubbly, about 4 minutes.
 Be sure not to walk away from the dish while it's in the broiler otherwise something may burn.